jamesridgway/devdeck/README.md

 # Dev Deck
-Stream Deck control software for software developers.
+Stream Deck control software for software developer's.

 Dev Deck ships with Controls and Decks for: